Opvolger/Opvolger/starfiveVisionFive2/Ubuntu2410_outofthebox.md

 - AMD Radeon RX 6600 (Navi 23 XL)

 It is booting, it gives screenoutput (black) and then the system hangs completely

+My setup is a SD-card to boot (custom U-boot) and an eMMC for the Ubuntu operation system (default Ubuntu kernel and GNU software)

 ## Flash Ubuntu 24.10 to eMMC